-Aging is an inevitable part of our lives, regardless of your gender, race, or geographical location.
+Aging is an inevitable part of our lives, regardless of gender, race, or geographical location.
 More than just aging forgetfulness, a lot of seniors suffer from the effects of dementia of all kinds, including Alzheimer’s Disease.
 Dementia refers to loss of memory, language, problem-solving, and other thinking abilities that may be severe enough to interfere with daily life.

 Like your body muscles, the human brain needs exercise too.
-While you may reduce risk or delay the onset of dementia with physical exercise, mental exercise, and an improved diet, these activities do not guarantee the prevention of dementia.
-For caregivers, there are many fun and practical activities that many seniors will enjoy and help exercise their mind.
+While you may reduce the risk or delay the onset of dementia with physical exercise, mental exercise, and an improved diet, these activities do not guarantee the prevention of dementia.
+For caregivers, there are many fun and practical activities that many seniors will enjoy and help exercise their minds.

 Memory Care Program Activities For Residents At Shaker Place

 At Shaker Place, we have specifically tailored activities to stimulate our dementia residents cognitively through a wide variety of programming.
-Here are some fun memory stimulating activities we plan here for our residents.
+Here are some fun memory-stimulating activities we plan here for our residents.